derkork/openscad-graph-editor/manual/manual.md

 ![](images/loop_example_1d.png)

-Now say we want to have a square made out of cubes, so we need to translate the cube both in `x` and `y` direction.
+Now say we want to have a square made out of cubes, so we need to translate the cube both in the `x` and `y` directions.
 For this we can simply add a loop level and connect the range output to the second input of the loop.
 Now the loop will run once for each combination of `x` and `y`.
 We use the values of `x` and `y` to calculate the translation vector.

 ![](images/loop_example_2d.png)